Utah monolith: Location and dating

-The pillar was installed by unknown individuals in a red sandstone slot canyon in San Juan County, Utah.
-It was located on public land in an area known as Lockhart Basin, which was part of Bears Ears National Monument at the time of installation.
-(Note: Lockhart Basin was part of Bears Ears National Monument until the monument's size was reduced in 2017.
-The area was added back to Bears Ears National Monument in 2021.)
+The pillar was installed by unknown individuals on public land in an area known as Lockhart Basin, which became part of Bears Ears National Monument shortly after its installation.
+(Note: Bears Ears National Monument was established on December 28, 2016.
+Lockhart Basin was part of the protected area until the monument's size was reduced in 2017.
+The area was added back to the monument in 2021.)
 The site has no public services such as parking, restrooms, or cell phone service.

 The exact location of the monolith was not disclosed by the Utah DPS to prevent people from endangering themselves while trying to find it.
-Within a day of the Utah DPS announcement, Reddit user Tim Slane identified the object on Google Earth by tracking the flight path of the state biologists' helicopter and comparing it with the videos the Utah DPS released.
+Within a day of the Utah DPS announcement, Reddit user Tim Slane identified the object on Google Earth by tracking the flight path of the helicopter and comparing it with the videos the Utah DPS released.
 Slane told The Verge that "he was aided by clues like the cliffs' height, the canyon's erosion pattern (indicating a more exposed area), and a flat floor suggesting it wasn't frequently flooded (and, by extension, was near the top of a watershed)".
-Google Earth satellite images suggested that the monolith was installed between August 2015 and October 2016, and that surrounding scrub vegetation had been cleared.
-Dutch journalist Nouska du Saar, who specializes in open-source intelligence, used Maxar satellite images to determine that the monolith appeared between July 7, 2016, and October 21, 2016.
+Maxar satellite images suggest that the monolith appeared between July 7, 2016, and October 21, 2016, and Google Earth satellite images show that surrounding scrub vegetation had been cleared.

 Within 48 hours of the Utah DPS announcement, members of the public had reached the site and uploaded photographs and videos of the monolith to social media.
-Local residents began to fear that a surge in foot traffic could damage local Native American sites and artifacts.